 Mark’s Tip: To optimize pop-up performance, you should have a number of them on your website.
 For example, you can have a pop-up that allows visitors to join your blog, a pop-up that lets visitors get notifications of events, a pop-up that provides a simple download, and more.

 Chat messaging is a live chat feature that can support the sales team.
 The minute a visitor hits a website, the chat or message feature allows the website visitor to start a conversation.
-Messaging may require the prospect to provide their first name, last name and email so that you can capture this information up front, then begin alive message.
+Messaging may require the prospect to provide their first name, last name, and email so that you can capture this information up front, then begin the alive message.

 Chat messaging offers a slew of valuable features.
 For example, if your focus is B2B, visitors might have product or service questions.
 In anticipation of this, you can pre-build messaging scripts around common questions, then easily select them to help you expedite quick, consistent conversations and resources.

 Different chat panels or chat messages can be put on different pages of your site, so if you have a particular product or service you might provide more in-depth interactions and messages asking a different opening question that starts to engage your audience.

 Also, by putting these messages on different pages, you'll learn where the most valuable conversations are being held.
 From there, you can really hone into those pages and start perfecting your process.

 HubSpot's chat feature allows you to do some very amazing personalization.
 For instance, you can have a chat pane that speaks directly to an anonymous visitor or someone who has visited your site before.